You are viewing a story from harrypotterfanfiction.com

 “Reach out and touch her, my son.
 She needs to FEEL loved.”

 I slowly stood then.
-Hearing my mother's advice, I gently took my wife's hands and pulled her into an embrace as a man in love, not ever wanting to let her go.
+Taking my mother's advice, I gently took my wife's hands and pulled her into an embrace as a man in love, not ever wanting to let her go.

-For a split second in time I felt that all that was wrong in my world, somehow became right.
+As I felt her begin to respond; a split second in time, I felt that all that was wrong in my world, somehow became right.
 And all my gripping fears transformed into an indescribable hope.

 She pulled from me for just a second to say five little words that meant so much.

-My heart soared in my chest as the heartache that had once lived there turned into the most wonderful feeling of elation... one that pulled my soul from the depths of where it once lived and into new heights.
+My heart soared in my chest as the heartache that had once lived there turned into the most wonderful feeling of elation... one that pulled my soul from the depths of where it was living and into new heights.